U.S. Diesel Fuel Supply Hits a 14-Year Low — What Happens If It Runs Out?

 The diesel fuel shortage isn’t only a problem in the U.S. It’s impacting other countries across the globe.
 Diesel inventories around the world are the lowest they’ve been since 1982, said Tom Kloza, dean of U.S. oil analysts at OPIS, in an interview with Newsweek.

-Bloomberg reported this week that parts of Europe are running out of diesel due to the loss of Russian supply and strikes at two French refineries.
+Bloomberg reported last October that parts of Europe are running out of diesel due to the loss of Russian supply and strikes at two French refineries.

-The U.S. government is looking at options to address the diesel shortage.
+What is the U.S. government doing to address the diesel shortage?

 The U.S. government could step in to help stem the run-down of the diesel supply in this country.
 The federal government could tap into the Northeast Home Heating Oil Reserve, which holds 1 million barrels of diesel, National Economic Council Director Brian Deese told Bloomberg TV.

-Two tankers carrying 90,000 tons of diesel and jet fuel were also recently redirected to the U.S. from their course to Europe, which could help with supply issues, Reuters reports.
+Two tankers carrying 90,000 tons of diesel and jet fuel were also recently redirected to the U.S. from their course to Europe, which could help with supply issues, Reuters reported.